 A variation on a similar exercise, this time one rhythm uses a syncopated double stroke style movement.

-- Learn all exercises at a tempo of at least 140bpm.
+- Using the 2 minute rule, get all exercises up to a tempo of at least 150bpm.